You'll enjoy the colorful history of Skagway Alaska starting with the Klondike Gold Rush.

 On June 28, 1900, Skagway became the first city to incorporate in Alaska.
 They beat Juneau by only one day.

 In 1903-1905 a young 22-year-old Skagway man named Bobby Sheldon built the first automobile in Skagway.
-His car was featured in the 1905 4th of July Parade.
+They featured his car in the 1905 4th of July Parade.

 One gold rush miner struck 13,000 dollars in gold and headed back to Seattle.